Floquet dynamics in quantum measurement of mechanical motion: Introduction

-The interaction of light with vibrational modes close to the ground state leads to an asymmetry in the generated Stokes and anti-Stokes scattering.
-Physically, this asymmetry originates from the fact that a mechanical oscillator in the ground state can only absorb energy.
+We specifically analyze this new dynamics in the context of motional sideband asymmetry~\cite{safavi-naeini_observation_2012,purdy_optomechanical_2015,underwood_measurement_2015,weinstein_observation_2014}, which has received significant attention as it is a signature of the quantum-mechanical nature of the interaction between light and engineered mechanical oscillators.
 The anti-Stokes scattering (resulting in blue-shifted radiation) rate scales with $\bar n$, while the Stokes scattering rate scales with $\bar n+1$, where $\bar n$ denotes the average thermal occupation of the vibrational mode~\cite{clerk_introduction_2010}.
-The ratio of the two scattering rates is given by the Boltzmann factor $\exp(-\hbar\Omega_m/k_BT)$, where $\Omega_m$ is the frequency of the oscillator and $T$ its temperature, which therefore allows for absolute and self-calibrated quantum noise thermometry.
-Such motional sideband asymmetry has been observed in the quantized motion of laser-cooled trapped ions~\cite{diedrich_laser_1989} and cold atoms in optical lattices~\cite{jessen_observation_1992}.
-It has been exploited for Raman noise thermometry in solids~\cite{hart_temperature_1970, nemanich_raman_1984, cui_noncontact_1998} and molecules~\cite{eckbreth_laser_2000}, and it is commercially used in fiber optical distributed temperature measurements~\cite{ukil_distributed_2012}.
+The ratio of the two scattering rates is given by the Boltzmann factor $\exp(-\hbar\Omega_m/k_BT)$, where $\Omega_m$ is the frequency of the oscillator and $T$ its mode temperature, which therefore allows for absolute and self-calibrated quantum noise thermometry.
+Such motional sideband asymmetry has been observed in the quantized motion of laser-cooled trapped ions~\cite{diedrich_laser_1989} and cold atoms in optical lattices~\cite{jessen_observation_1992} and used for thermometry in solids~\cite{hart_temperature_1970, nemanich_raman_1984, cui_noncontact_1998} and molecules~\cite{eckbreth_laser_2000}, and it is commercially used in fiber optical distributed temperature measurements~\cite{ukil_distributed_2012}.
+To exploit sideband asymmetry in optomechanical system for absolute thermometry without the need for calibration~\cite{purdy_quantum_2017}, understanding all noise contributions, such as laser noises~\cite{jayich_cryogenic_2012, sudhir_appearance_2017, kippenberg_phase_2013}, is crucial.

-Cavity optomechanical techniques have enabled to prepare mechanical oscillators close to the ground state via optomechanical sideband cooling~\cite{schliesser_resolved-sideband_2008,chan_laser_2011,verhagen_quantum-coherent_2012}, and therefore reach a regime where the interaction of mechanical oscillators and optical (or microwave) fields has to be treated quantum mechanically.
-In this context, significant attention has been devoted to sideband asymmetry~\cite{safavi-naeini_observation_2012,purdy_optomechanical_2015,underwood_measurement_2015,weinstein_observation_2014}, as a signature of the quantum-mechanical nature of the interaction between light and engineered mechanical oscillators.

-To exploit sideband asymmetry for an absolute thermometer without the need for calibration~\cite{purdy_quantum_2017}, understanding all noise contributions is central.
-For example, if the laser exhibits excess classical noise in the phase or amplitude quadrature, sideband asymmetry is not a faithful measure of the mechanical thermal occupation, but is artificially increased~\cite{jayich_cryogenic_2012, sudhir_appearance_2017, kippenberg_phase_2013}, resulting in incorrect temperature measurements.